CosmosContracts/council/departments/development/statements/proposal_349/DRAFT-statement-20240510-01.md

 While Juno Proposal #349 highlights the need for dApp development, the Development Department believes the Charter's RFP structure is better positioned to bootstrap a dApp ecosystem that the Juno Commonwealth deserves.

-The Development Department invites Juno Commonwealth proposal authors to engage with the us for further discussion and feedback on how to align their proposed initiatives with the Charter's principles and current Department initiatives.
+The Development Department invites Juno Commonwealth proposal authors to engage with us for discussion and feedback.
+Through collaborative discussions we can work together to align proposed initiatives with the Charter's principles and current Department activities in process.
 Correspondence can be directed to `dev.dept@juno.zone`, and we commit to providing a thoughtful response within two weeks.
+All correspondence with Development Department should be considered public unless there is a special exception case as specified in the Charter.

 ##### Reference: